byzyworks/tridymake-mscs-edition/README.md

 `@final` is a parameter special to when `@get` is used, and is one of the compression level specifiers.

 `@final` places the highest degree of compression out of the available compression level specifiers.
 Like `@trimmed`, it removes the tag and type specifier from the output, and like `@merged`, it tries to merge the free and tree data structures together at the base of their respective modules.
-However, unlike `@merged`, `@final` assumes a set of equivalencies so that it can reduce the overall complexity of the data by representing it in the smallest possible 'form', at least as far as what TridyDB automatically generates.
+However, unlike `@merged`, `@final` assumes a set of equivalencies so that it can reduce the overall complexity of the data by representing it in the smallest possible 'form', at least as far as what Tridymake automatically generates.

 These equivalencies are as follows:

 1. If a map contains only integer keys that start at 0, increment by 1, are in numerical order, and exist without any gaps larger than 1 (in other words, the sequence 0, 1, 2, ..., *n*), then that map is transformed directly into an array.
 2. If an array (including possibly the output of the above rule) contains only one element, then the array is replaced with the contained element.

-These rules do not apply to data given through `@is`, since the free data structure is never automatically-generated by TridyDB.
+These rules do not apply to data given through `@is`, since the free data structure is never automatically-generated by Tridymake.
 Therefore, if a map in which rule #1 applies, or an array in which rule #2 applies, is provided through `@is`, then the containers are left intact without being reduced further (where map > array > primitive).
 As with the other forms of compression, this does not apply in reverse, where for instance, if a string is provided through `@is`, and its module still has a bunch of a sub-modules, then an array would still be generated from it.
 Likewise, if the sub-modules exist (as they are stored, not as output) with tags or type specifiers, then having the associative index would still force the module to output as a map even if the free data structure is only an array or string.

 ```
 # Before